Doctors Note Logo

 • Thoughts of self-harm

 If several of these symptoms sound familiar and have been affecting your daily life, it may be time to get clarity.
-Take Ubie's free AI-powered Depression symptom checker to better understand what you're experiencing and whether reaching out to a healthcare provider would be a helpful next step.
+Use this free Depression symptom checker to get personalized insights about what you're experiencing in just a few minutes and learn whether reaching out to a healthcare provider would be a helpful next step.

 Which Comes First: A Practical Perspective